-Based on the analysis, the Renewal Corporation concludes that the production of groundwater wells surrounding the J.C.
-Boyle Reservoir will not be affected.
+Based on the analysis, the Renewal Corporation concludes the production of groundwater wells surrounding the J.C.
+Boyle Reservoir will likely not be affected.

-Nonetheless, in order to address potential damages related to reservoir drawdown, the Renewal Corporation will establish a Local Impact Mitigation Fund.
-The Local Impact Mitigation Fund will address Proposed Action impacts to groundwater wells that were affected by the Proposed Action.
+Nonetheless, to address potential impacts caused by reservoir drawdown, the Renewal Corporation will implement the measures stated in this plan, as required by the License Surrender Order.
+In order to address potential damage claims involving private properties, the Renewal Corporation will establish a Local Impact Mitigation Fund (LIMF), to be administered outside of the License Surrender Order.
+For property owners electing to opt into the fund, the LIMF will provide financial resources to such property owners to mitigate impacts to groundwater wells that are determined to be caused by the Proposed Action.
 The fund will be backstopped by insurance.

-The Local Impact Mitigation Fund will establish procedures and standards for determining the nature and scope of such impacts.
-The Renewal Corporation will not be responsible to address pre-existing conditions such as arsenic contamination.
-The Renewal Corporation will undertake these measures even though affected landowners, under the Water Code and other appliable state law, do not have a right to the enhanced condition of an aquifer (or enhanced well production) associated with a licensee's storage of a reservoir.
+The Renewal Corporation will undertake these measures even though affected landowners, under the Oregon Water Code and other appliable state law, do not have a right to the enhanced condition of an aquifer (or enhanced well production) associated with a licensee's storage of a reservoir.